Books4Languages/pressbooks-lingua/README.md

 ## Changelog

 ### 0.2
+* New:
-* New: Download button, custom Header: on-lingua logo, custom color for each language level
+  * Custom color for each language level shown in the header
-* Tweak: Facebook like button, Metadata in the main page
+* Tweak:
+  * Download button
+  * Custom Header with on-lingua logo
+  * Removed author name from the header
 * Fix:
+  * Facebook like button
+  * Footer metadata

 ### 0.1.1
 * New:
 * Tweak:
-* Fix: our theme stylesheets now overrides the default parent theme's css
+* Fix: our theme stylesheets now overrides the default parent theme's style

 ### 0.1